Polish G-spaces and continuous logic: Complexity of some subsets of the logic space

 In Section 5.3 we study complexity of the index set of computable members of $\mathcal{SC}$.
 We believe that these ideas can be applied to investigation of complexity of other topological and model theoretic notions.
 In fact our intention in this section is to demonstrate some new settings arising in the approach of the logic space of continuous structures.

-Our special attension to separable categoricity is motivated by ubiquity of it in this paper: the Urysohn space is separably categorical, the material of Section 4 is an abstract form of Ryll-Nardzewski's theorem, the approximation property for graded subgroups for logic spaces over the Urysohn space (Section 3.2) is a consequence of categoricity.
+Our special attension to separable categoricity is motivated by ubiquity of it in this paper: the Urysohn space is separably categorical, the material of Section 4 is an abstract form of Ryll-Nardzewski's theorem, definability of orbits of grey subgroups for logic spaces over the Urysohn space (Section 3.4) is a consequence of categoricity.